 MOD

-zz) From 1 January 2019, channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
-(WRC-15)
+zz) The channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
+(WRC-19)

 Reasons: The above modifications of RR Appendix 18 identify a MMSS allocation uplink and downlink for the VHF Data Exchange System which is described in Recommendation ITU-R M.2092-0.